United States Capitol: Capitol dome

 The 1850 expansion more than doubled the length of the United States Capitol; it dwarfed the original, timber-framed, copper-sheeted, low dome of 1818, designed by Charles Bulfinch which was no longer in proportion with the increased size of the building.
 In 1855, the decision was made to tear it down and replace it with the "wedding-cake style" cast-iron dome that stands today.
 Also designed by Thomas U. Walter, the new dome would stand three times the height of the original dome and 100 ft in diameter, yet had to be supported on the existing masonry piers.

 Like Mansart's dome at Les Invalides in Paris (which he had visited in 1838), Walter's dome is double, with a large oculus in the inner dome, through which is seen The Apotheosis of Washington painted on a shell suspended from the supporting ribs, which also support the visible exterior structure and the tholos that supports the Statue of Freedom, a colossal statue that was raised to the top of the dome in 1863.
 The statue invokes the goddesses Minerva or Athena.
 The cast iron for the dome weighs 8909200 lb.
 The dome's cast iron frame was supplied and constructed by the iron foundry Janes, Fowler, Kirtland & Co.

-Later expansion
+The thirty-six Corinthian columns that surround the base of the dome were provided by the Baltimore ironworks of Poole & Hunt.

 When the Capitol's new dome was finally completed, its massive visual weight, in turn, overpowered the proportions of the columns of the East Portico, built in 1828.